HKAGYEMA/MERA/Doc.md

   - The S3 bucket is configured with a policy to allow public read access to the `index.html` file.

 Step 6: AWS Cloud Watch
-- Role: Enable me to monitor and log the activity of the Lambda function.
-This is essential for debugging, tracking errors, and understanding how the system behaves in production
+- Role: Enabled CloudWatch logging to monitor and log the activity of the Lambda function.
+This setup is essential for debugging, tracking errors, and gaining insights into how the system behaves specially in production.
+CloudWatch helps in identifying issues, ensuring that the Lambda function runs as expected, and providing visibility into its execution
 ---

 Architectural Solution Flow